louiz/biboumi/doc/biboumi.1.rst

 an IRC channel on that same IRC server, biboumi opens a new connection to that server.
 Biboumi connects once to each IRC server, for each user on it.

+Additionally, if one user is using more than one clients (with the same bare JID), they can join the same IRC channel (on the same server) behind one single nickname.
+Biboumi will forward all the messages (the channel ones and the private ones) and the presences to all the resources behind that nick.
+There is no need to have multiple nicknames and multiple connections to be able to take part in a conversation (or idle) in a channel from a mobile client while the desktop client is still connected, for example.

 To cleanly shutdown the component, send a SIGINT or SIGTERM signal to it.
 It will send messages to all connected IRC and XMPP servers to indicate a reason why the users are being disconnected.
 Biboumi exits when the end of